Village Life in Finchley

 In 1908 a small village was built in Church End, alongside Dollis Brook.
 It was based on the arts & crafts style of the world’s first Garden City, Letchworth.
 In 1978 Finchley Garden Village was designated a Conservation Area.

-Resident Helen Allen, who is an artist and writer, will share her perspective, in a visual presentation, on this unique area of architectural and historical interest and will examine the effects that the design of this community has had on its residents.
-Helen will also show a short film about the area entitled “Village Life in London”, narrated by the late Stephen Jack, a BBC broadcaster, West End actor, and Village resident.
+Resident Helen Allen, who is an artist and writer, shared her perspective, in a visual presentation, on this unique area of architectural and historical interest and examined the effects that the design of this community has had on its residents.
+Helen also showed a short film about the area entitled “Village Life in London”, narrated by the late Stephen Jack, a BBC broadcaster, West End actor, and Village resident.

 Helen was born in South Africa, and is a wellbeing coach as well as an artist, designer and writer.
 She is the founder of Energising Your Life – a workshop that offers a creative way of overcoming personal problems.
 She is also is one of the founders of Indoni Dance Arts & Leadership Academy, an NGO that provides arts training for youths from the disadvantaged community of Khayelitsha near Cape Town.

-The meeting will take place at Avenue House, located in Stephens House and Gardens, 17 East End Road, Finchley N3 3QE.
-The meeting will begin at 7.30 pm.
+The meeting took place at Avenue House, located in Stephens House and Gardens, 17 East End Road, Finchley N3 3QE.
+The meeting bagin at 7.30 pm.

 Note: In March we revert to evening meetings, but there is a change: they start at 7.30 pm instead of 8.00 pm.